ursatile/css4eng/210-backgrounds-colors-and-composition.md

 To apply blend modes to multiple background on the same element, use `background-blend-mode`; if you want to blend elements against other elements, use `mix-blend-mode`.

-One particularly useful example of blend modes is creating duotone images to use as element backgrounds.
+One particularly useful example of blend modes is creating tinted images to use as element backgrounds.

 {% example duotone-background.html elements="style,body" iframe_height="10em;" %}